New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 There’s no official source that lists all sanctions, PEPs and RCAs, so manual screening is challenging.
 What makes SmartSearch screenings so accurate?
 We use the Dow Jones WatchList – a combination of over 1,100 databases, updated daily.

-Politically Exposed Persons (PEPs) are individuals who hold prominent political positions or have been given high-profile public roles in the past 12 months.
+PEP checks are intended to discover Politically Exposed Persons or PEPs.
+PEPs are individuals who hold prominent political positions or have been given high-profile public roles in the past 12 months.
 Given the high-ranking posts they occupy, these people possess a greater risk of engagement in money laundering or terrorist financing.

 Generally, PEPs are considered to be prone to bribery and financial crimes due to their influential position, wealth, and access to funds and sensitive information.
 As such, regulated firms and other organisations must take extra steps to ensure that they are not engaging in any suspicious activities.